Donate

-Conservation efforts are underway at Formby to restore rare sand dune habitats.
+Conservation efforts are well underway at Formby to restore rare sand dune habitats.
 Expect major disruptions and please avoid travelling to us by car on sunny days.

 This conservation project is part of our long term commitment to look after this very special part of the Sefton Coast and promises significant benefits for both people and wildlife.
 The project involves removing the existing beach car park and tonnes of associated construction rubble.
 Most of the unsightly rubble is being processed on-site and repurposed to create the sub-base for a replacement, similar sized and more sustainable car park further inland.